alexnathanson/BrightsignAPI/README.md

 		* volume = setVolume(an int from 0-100)
 		* play a file = playFile('the filename in quotes')
 		* turn the mask zone on/off = maskIt(boolean)
-* html control interface on port 8000

-## Brightsign APIs as a class - BS_API.js
-* the BS_API class combines a variety of BS tools with Node modules to create a more complete way to interact with the BS with a standardized syntax

 ### GPIO
 * set gpio = true in the config file